geopm/geopm/integration/apps/README.md

   script may obtain the source by wget, svn, or git.
-It may also be obtained from the local application source cache directory; the location of the application source cache defaults to `$HOME/geopm_apps` and may be overriden in the user's environment or ~/.geopmrc file as GEOPM_APPS_SRCDIR.
+It may also be obtained from the local application source cache directory; the location of the application source cache defaults to `$HOME/geopm_apps` and may be overridden in the user's environment or ~/.geopmrc file as GEOPM_APPS_SRCDIR.

 #### Source patches